LucasPardoParra/LucasPardoParra/README.md

 ## Hi there 👋

 It's me, Lucas!
-Here's some infor about myself:
+Here's some info about myself:

 - 🔭 I’m currently working on some personal projects I'll be uploading soon.
 - 🌱 I’m currently learning WebApp Development at Universidad Europea, in Madrid